McKean-Vlasov equations involving hitting times: blow-ups and global solvability: Introduction and main results

-where $q_{0}(x)$ is the probability density of $X(0)$.
-Note that the equation \eqref{eq:MVHLogFP} is slightly different from that in \cite[Section 3]{NS19}, since we define $\lambda(t)$ as $\partial_t \log \mathbb{P}(\tau > t)$ instead of $\alpha \partial_t \log \mathbb{P}(\tau > t)$.
+where $q_{0}(x)$ is the probability density of $X(0-)$.
+Note that the equation \eqref{eq:MVHLogFP} is slightly different from that in \cite[Section 3]{NS19}, since we define $\lambda(t)$ as $\partial_t \ln \mathbb{P}(\tau > t)$ instead of $\alpha \partial_t \ln \mathbb{P}(\tau > t)$.
 There may also exist a blow-up $T_{*}$ such that $\|\lambda\|_{L^2[0,T_{*}]}:= \int_0^{T_{*}} \lambda^2(t) dt = \infty$.
 It was proved in \cite{NS19} that a physical solution exists for all time $t$.
 The uniqueness is still open, though it is believable that the arguments in \cite{DNS19} carry over to this setting. \end{enumerate}

-\quad As we have already seen, the main difficulty in analyzing McKean-Vlasov dynamics involving hitting times arises from the blow-ups.
+As we have already seen, the main difficulty in analyzing the McKean-Vlasov dynamics involving hitting times arises from the blow-ups.
 Though \cite{DI15b, DNS19, NS19} proposed the physical solution to overcome this problem, it is still interesting to know whether there is a blow-up or not.
-To be more precise, we ask the following question. \begin{question} Under what conditions on the distribution of $X_0$ is there no blow-up in the Fokker-Planck equations \eqref{eq:MVHLinFP} and \eqref{eq:MVHLogFP} respectively ? \end{question} If there is no blow-up, the physical solution coincides with a smooth solution possibly in some weak sense.
-In \cite{DI15, HLS19}, no blow-up conditions for the Fokker-Planck equation \eqref{eq:MVHLinFP} have been studied, which assure the well-posedness of the McKean-Vlasov dynamics \eqref{eq:MVHLin} for all time $t \ge 0$.
+This is because the existence of a blow up implies a possible systemic risk event in a financial network.
+To be more precise, we ask the following question. \begin{question} Under what conditions on the distribution of $X_{0-}$ is there no blow-up in the Fokker-Planck equations \eqref{eq:MVHLinFP} and \eqref{eq:MVHLogFP} respectively? \end{question} If there is no blow-up, the physical solution coincides with a smooth solution possibly in some weak sense.
+We simply say that the McKean-Vlasov dynamics is (well-)defined for all $t \ge 0$ if the corresponding Fokker-Planck equation does not exhibit blow-ups, and is hence defined for all time in the classical sense.
+In \cite{DI15, HLS19}, no blow-up conditions for the Fokker-Planck equation \eqref{eq:MVHLinFP} have been studied, which assure that the McKean-Vlasov dynamics \eqref{eq:MVHLin} is defined for all time $t \ge 0$.
 However, these conditions seem to be obscure, and are not easy to check.
 No blow-up conditions for the Fokker-Planck equation \eqref{eq:MVHLogFP} have yet been explored, and it was conjectured in \cite{NS19} that there is no blow-up if $\alpha$ is sufficiently small.